Eco-Friendly West Hollywood

 Protecting the planet is clearly a priority at the recently opened La Peer Hotel.
 Innovative strategies were employed from the ground up – about 10% of building materials were extracted, processed and manufactured regionally and about 80% of construction waste was recycled and diverted from landfills.
 An air-quality management plan was used during construction to flush out irritating chemicals emitted by carpet, paint, glues, sealants and coatings.
 Reflective roofing material reduces heat gain within the building.

 Additionally, the hotel boasts water-efficient fixtures, green cleaning products and high-efficiency HVAC systems as well as electric-vehicle charging stations and clean-air vehicle parking spaces.

 Technology can be a boon for hotels that aim to be gentle on the Earth.
-The Jeremy Hotel employs a cloud-based system called KEYPR to cut down on paper.
+1 Hotel West Hollywood employs a cloud-based system called KEYPR to cut down on paper.
 The system lets you use your smart phone and in-room tablets to access hotel services, check-in/out, order in-room dining, access hotel information and communicate with hotel staff.
-The Jeremy also offers a Tesla as the house car plus triple-filtered water in glass (no plastic water bottles) as well as organic, unbleached Keetsa pillows.
+1 Hotel West Hollywood also offers a Tesla as the house car plus triple-filtered water in glass (no plastic water bottles) as well as organic, unbleached Keetsa pillows.